 Imagine your boss telling you: “Congratulations, we’d like to ask you to take on the product owner role for our new product!
 And we’ve done some upfront work for you: Here is the initial product backlog.”
 You thank her and walk back to your desk, where you look at the backlog and discover that it contains several hundred items.
 “That’s a big product backlog,” you think and “where should I start?”

-This little story illustrates a common challenge: Product backlogs are often too long and detailed, and therefore difficult to use.
+This story illustrates a common challenge: Product backlogs are often too long and detailed, and therefore difficult to use.
 Part of the solution is to ensure that your product backlog is DEEP: It should be detailed appropriately, estimated, emergent, and prioritized.
 I find that particularly the first and the third property are often overlooked.
-(Additional, I recommend that you complement your backlog with a product roadmap and focus the product backlog on the next major release, as I discuss in my post The Product Roadmap and the Product Backlog.)
+Additional, I recommend that you focus the product backlog on the next product goal, as I discuss in my article Product Goals in Scrum.

 The product backlog items are detailed appropriately if higher-priority items are described in more detail than lower-priority ones.
 “The lower the priority, the less detail, until you can barely make out the backlog item,” write Ken Schwaber and Mike Beedle in their book Agile Software Development with Scrum.
 Following this guideline keeps the backlog concise and ensures that the items likely to be implemented in the next sprint are ready.

-The product backlog items—certainly the ones participating in the next major release–should be estimated.
-The estimates are coarse-grained and often expressed in story points or ideal days.
+The product backlog items—certainly the ones necessary to meet the product goal selected—should be estimated.
+The estimates can be coarse-grained and are often expressed in story points or ideal days.
 Knowing the rough size of the items helps prioritise them and track the progress of the development effort.
 Let your development team choose the estimation unit they are most comfortable with.
 If this turns out to be difficult for the, then the Scrum Master should advise.

-The product backlog has an organic quality: it evolves and its contents change frequently.
-New items emerge based on customer and user feedback and are added to the backlog.
-Existing items are modified, reprioritized, refined, or removed on a regular basis.
+The product backlog has an organic quality: It evolves and its contents change frequently.
+New items emerge based on the customer and user feedback you receive and are added to the backlog.
+Existing items are modified, reprioritised, refined, or removed on a regular basis.

-To ensure that the product backlog is DEEP and stays that way, you have to regularly groom or refine it.
-Grooming the product backlog is an ongoing, collaborative process that involves the product owner and team, as I describe in more detail in the post Grooming the Product Backlog
+To ensure that the product backlog is DEEP and stays that way, you have to regularly update and refine it.
+Refining the product backlog is an ongoing, collaborative process that involves the product owner and team, as I describe in more detail in the post Refining the Product Backlog.

-To conclude the story from the beginning of this post, my preferred course of action as the designated product owner is to explain to the boss that the product backlog is too detailed and long, which makes it difficult to evolve based on customer and user feedback.
+To conclude the story from the beginning of this post, my preferred course of action as the designated product owner is to explain to the boss that the product backlog is too detailed and long, which makes it difficult to evolve it based on any user feedback received.
 This in turn reduces the likelihood of delivering a successful product.
 The product backlog resembles a disguised requirements specifications, which is a common trap to fall into.
-My suggestion is use the product roadmap to derive a new product backlog that fulfils the DEEP criteria and to discard the old one–even if that’s not necessarily what the boss wants to hear.